Leveraged and Inverse Oil and Gas ETFs and ETNs

-Exchanged-traded funds (ETFs) and exchange-traded notes (ETNs) related to oil and natural gas are among the most popular types of commodity exchange-traded products (ETPs).
-Commodity ETPs enable you to hold positions (go long) in commodities—in this case, oil and/or natural gas—by buying a single product that's easily traded on an exchange; these ETPs typically aim to mimic the return of an index of commodities futures contracts, before management fees and other expenses.
-(Futures are derivatives—financial instruments that derive their value from another instrument or instruments.
-Futures contracts are agreements to buy or sell a particular asset at a set price on an agreed-upon date.)
+Exchanged-traded funds (ETFs) and exchange-traded notes (ETNs) related to oil and natural gas are some of the most popular types of commodity exchange-traded products (ETPs).
+Commodity ETPs enable you to hold positions (go long) in commodities—in this case, oil and/or natural gas—by buying a single product that's easily traded on an exchange.
+These ETPs typically aim to mimic the return of an index of commodities futures contracts, before management fees and other expenses.

 Some ETPs are leveraged, which means they attempt to return, on a daily basis, a multiple of the return of their benchmark.
-For example, the Direxion Daily S&P Oil & Gas Exploration & Production Bull 3X Shares ETF seeks to return 300% of the performance of the S&P Oil & Gas Exploration & Production Select Industry Index each day.
+For example, the Direxion Daily S&P Oil & Gas Exploration & Production Bull and Bear 2X Shares ETF (GUSH) seeks to return 200% of the performance of the S&P Oil & Gas Exploration & Production Select Industry Index each day.

 Leveraged ETPs can provide outsized returns, but they also involve outsized risk.
 It's possible to quickly lose the entire value of your investment.

 Inverse oil and/or natural gas ETFs and ETNs are ways to create short positions in those petroleum commodities by buying a single product that's traded on an exchange.
-(A short position is generally taken when you sell borrowed amounts of a tradable entity with the intention of buying them back for a lower price.
-It's a way of betting on a drop in a market.
+The short position (generally taken when you sell borrowed amounts of a tradable entity with the intention of buying them back for a lower price) is a way of betting on a drop in a market.
 Here's how these two ETPs work:

-You can use these inverse ETPs to inversely track an underlying index or other grouping of investments, if you believe its value will fall, or to hedge against downside risk in similar investments you own (in a long position).
+You can use these inverse ETPs to inversely track an underlying index or another grouping of investments if you believe its value will fall or to hedge against downside risk in similar investments you own, when in a long position.

 Short-Term Investments With Higher Expenses

 The values of leveraged and inverse ETFs and ETNs are typically recalculated every day along with the financial instruments that make them up.
-Because of the complicated rebalancing involved, these inverse ETPs may not be able to accurately reflect the intended opposite performance of their benchmark beyond that particular day.
+Because of the complicated rebalancing involved, these ETPs may not be able to accurately reflect the intended opposite performance of their benchmark beyond that particular day.
 And as a result, they are generally not recommended as long-term investments.
-(As of January 22, 2019, The Vanguard Group Inc., the second-largest provider of ETFs in the world, was no longer accepting new investments in leveraged or inverse ETFs, ETNs, or mutual funds.)
+In fact, on Jan.
+22, 2019, Vanguard, the second-largest provider of ETFs in the world, stopped accepting new investments in leveraged or inverse ETFs, ETNs, or mutual funds.